AnshumanB08/AWS-Data-Engineering/README.md

 ### **2. Data Lake Layer – Amazon S3**
 Raw data from both sources is ingested in the S3 Data Lake:
-- s3://careplus-stored-data/support-logs/raw/
+- ***s3://careplus-stored-data/support-logs/raw/***
-- s3://careplus-stored-data/support-tickets/raw/
+- ***s3://careplus-stored-data/support-tickets/raw/***

 ### **3. Data Processing & Transformation**
 #### **a) Log Files Pipeline**
-- Raw logs ingested to S3
+- Raw log files ingested into S3.
 - **AWS Lambda (serverless)** performs:
-  - Cleaning
+  - Data Cleaning
   - Parsing JSON/text logs
   - Data transformation
-- Stores output in Parquet under:
+- Output stored as Parquet in: ***s3://careplus-stored-data/support-logs/processed/***
 #### **b) Tickets Pipeline**
-- MySQL ticket data exported as CSV
+- Tickets data in MySQL database exported as CSV files and ingested into S3.
-- Loaded into:

 - **AWS Glue** transforms the data:
   - Cleaning & standardization
   - Conversion to Parquet
-- Stored under:
+- Output stored as Parquet in: ***s3://careplus-stored-data/support-tickets/processed/***

 ### **4. Ad-hoc SQL Analysis – Amazon Athena**
-- Run queries directly on S3 processed directories
+- Run quick Ad-hoc queries directly on the parquet files in S3 processed directories.
-- Helps validate ETL output and perform exploratory analytics
+- Helps validate ETL output and perform exploratory analytics.

 ### **5. Data Warehouse Layer – Amazon Redshift Serverless**
-- All cleaned, optimized Parquet data from S3 is loaded into Redshift
+- All cleaned and optimized processed data from S3 is loaded into Redshift.
-- Serves as the **single source of truth** for analytics and reporting
+- Serves as the **single source of truth** for analytics and reporting.

 ### **6. Business Intelligence – Power BI**
 - Connected Power BI to Redshift to build:
+  - **A System Logs Performance Dashboard**
   - **A centralized Ticket Insights Dashboard**
-  - **A System Logs Performance Dashboard**

 All dashboards reflect the latest data automatically.